AdobeDocs/experience-manager-screens.en/help/user-guide/adobe-analytics-integration-aem-screens.md

 >[!CAUTION]
 >
 >This AEM Screens functionality is only available, if you have installed minimum version of AEM 6.4.2 Feature Pack 2 or AEM 6.3.3 Feature Pack 4.
-For AEM Screens cloud service customers, Please contact your Adobe Relationship Manager to enable Adobe Analytics in Screens Cloud.
+For AEM Screens cloud service customers, Contact your Adobe Relationship Manager to enable Adobe Analytics in Screens Cloud.

 >[!NOTE]
 >